Cato Name Meaning: Discover the Origin and Significance of the Name

 In Shakespeare’s play “Julius Caesar,” Cato is portrayed as a supporter of Brutus and a defender of Roman republicanism.
 He is known for his famous line, “What we wish, we readily believe, and what we ourselves think, we imagine others think also.”

-See also Camden Name Meaning: Discover the Origins and Significance
+See also Nina Name Meaning: Discover the Origin and Significance of the Name

 In the popular book series “The Hunger Games,” Cato is a tribute from District 2 who competes in the 74th Hunger Games.
 He is known for being a skilled fighter and a ruthless competitor.